 - Obey all street signs and curb markings and keep the meter fed.
 If it says “no overnight parking,” take heed.
 If there is any ambiguity in the signage (street cleaning conflicts, permit parking, etc.), find another spot.

 - Don’t overstay your welcome.
 We usually limit our time in the same parking spot to two nights.

 - Don’t draw attention to yourself with excessive lights, music, noise, etc. Even though our 1980s RV is far from a stealth camper, we have slept in over 50 cities and never been asked to “move along.”

 Be smart, be respectful, and the world is your campground.

 We know gas is only around $2 USD/gallon at the moment, but when it comes to your long-term travel budget, every bit counts.
 Here are some tips to save at the pump:

 - Get the GasBuddy app.
 It allows you to see the gas prices along your route, often saving upwards of 50 cents per gallon, particularly if you can wait to cross a state line or get farther off the highway.

-- Get yourself a Discover card and/or Chase Freedom Unlimited card; certain months of the year, they offer 5% off your fill-up.
+- Get yourself a Chase Freedom Unlimited card; certain months of the year, they offer 5x points on your fill-up.